 Known for her captivating show-stoppers, Ben-Ari has wowed audiences around the world, considered as in demand artist for hire by celebrity booking and entertainment book.
-Her many performances include: Aventura’s “Sold Out at Madison Square Garden” concert, VH1’s “Save The Music” Gala at Lincoln Center, “Fashion Rocks” at Radio City Music Hall, Sesame Street, Senator Hillary Rodham Clinton’s campaign, Viacom’s Dream Concert at Radio City Music Hall and the Martin Luther King Jr. Presidential memorial dedication in Washington, DC.
-She was invited by media icon Yue-Sai Kan, Arianna Huffingtons THIRD METRIC LIVE tour and Armin Van Buuren ARMIN ONLY-INTENSE world tour for her special violin feature on 2013 Trance Tune of The Year “INTENSE”.
+Her many performances include: Aventura’s “Sold Out at Madison Square Garden” concert, VH1’s “Save The Music” Gala at Lincoln Center, “Fashion Rocks” at Radio City Music Hall, Sesame Street, Senator Hillary Rodham Clinton’s campaign, Viacom’s Dream Concert at Radio City Music Hall, Martin Luther King Jr. Presidential memorial dedication in Washington, DC, “Miss Universe China” in Beijing produced by media icon Yue-Sai Kan, Arianna Huffingtons THIRD METRIC LIVE tour and Armin Van Buuren ARMIN ONLY-INTENSE world tour for her special violin feature on 2013 Trance Tune of The Year “INTENSE”.

 Ben-Ari has been the face of many promotional campaigns, including; Reebok‘s “I Am What I Am” global print and TV advertisements, Vodafone, a Jimmy Hendrix PSA for BET, Pepsi , Coca-Cola and Harman Kardon (products include headphones and home theatre systems).